 Definition of linear and nonlinear optics.
-Laser physics and application of the principles of nonlinear optics in the development of lasers.
-The possibilities of using lasers in everyday life.
+Laser physics and application of nonlinear optics principles in laser development.
+Possibilities of laser application in everyday life.
 Plasma as a source of clean energy.

 Refraction of light in a prism.

-Air, water can lower its strength, but never change color.
+Air and water can reduce its strength, but never change its color.

-It was believed that light is not able to disrupt the harmonic vibrations in the molecules of matter, so its brightness varies proportionally.
+It was believed that light is not able to disrupt harmonic oscillations in the molecules of a substance, so its brightness changes proportionally.

 Pendulums.

-In the mid-20s, he discovered an unusual behavior of light rays.
+In the mid-20s, he discovered the unusual behavior of light rays.

-The beam passing through the uranium glass disproportionately changed its brightness.
+The beam, passing through uranium glass, disproportionately changed its brightness.

 True, the nonlinearity was barely noticeable.

-If Vavilov could have increased the brightness of the source even more, he would have found that the dark glass becomes transparent, and the dependence curve steeply rushes up.
+If Vavilov could further increase the brightness of the source, he would find that the dark glass becomes transparent, and the dependence curve steeply rises.

-This meant that the bright light strongly rocked the molecular system, which means it changed the optical properties of the substance.
+This meant that bright light strongly rocked the molecular system, and therefore changed the optical properties of the substance.

-Vavilov realized that the effect he had discovered was not a single one, but it was about the emergence of a new science.
+Vavilov realized that the effect he had discovered was not unique, but that a new science was emerging.

 Nonlinear optics.

-In his opinion, such processes took place on the stars.
+In his opinion, such processes occurred on the stars.

 Space.

-A powerful source necessary for research in nonlinear optics appeared 40 years later.
+A powerful source needed for research in nonlinear optics appeared 40 years later.
+A. M. Prokhorov and N. G. Basov are awarded the Nobel Prize for the laser.

-It turned out that the angle of incidence of the laser beam is not always equal to the angle of reflection.
+It turned out that the angle of incidence of a laser beam is not always equal to the angle of reflection.

 The environment can change the color of the beam.